eulergammaelliott/euler-gamma-aimo/content/updates/2023-12-19-frequently-asked-questions.md

 # Frequently Asked Questions
-19th Dec 2023 (v1.3)
+19th Dec 2023 (v1.5)

 The AI-IMO Prize launched on 27 November 2023.
 The following FAQs have been collated from the initial questions submitted to [philanthropy@xtxmarkets.com](mailto:philanthropy@xtxmarkets.com) by 15 December 2023.
 Questions have been summarised and duplicates merged.
 Some we think we can answer now, others will take time.
 Most answers given here are likely to be provisional and subject to refinement as things develop.

 ## 1. Objectives
 ### 1.1.
 What are the long-term goals of the AIMO Prize for AI and mathematical problem-solving?

-> We believe that the creation of an AI model that is capable of winning an IMO gold medal will be an important step towards making AI useful for mathematics, including new research.
+> We believe that the creation of a publicly-shared AI model that is capable of winning an IMO gold medal will be an important step towards making AI useful for mathematics, including new research.
 The AIMO Prize aims to drive experimentation and innovation, especially among students and researchers who are working outside of AI research labs.

 ### 1.2.
 What does the AIMO Prize hope to achieve through the public sharing of models?